andyrobbins/BHDocs/data-collection/sharphound.rst

 day, every day.
 How many systems does a typical help desk user or server admin log into on any given day?

-2. The way SharpHound's data collection works_ necessitates scanning the network several times to get more complete session information.
+2. The `way SharpHound's data collection works`_ necessitates scanning the network several times to get more complete session information.
 Scannning the network one time for user sessions may give you between 5 and 15% of the actual sessions on the network.

-.. way SharpHound's data collection works_: https://www.youtube.com/watch?v=q86VgM2Tafc
+.. _way SharpHound's data collection works: https://www.youtube.com/watch?v=q86VgM2Tafc

 When you use the path finding function query in BloodHound to find a path between two nodes and see that there is no path, 9 times out of 10 this is